leofattal/free-foot-play/SETUP_GUIDE.md

-# Setup Guide - Free Foot Play
+# Setup Guide - KickerGoal

-This guide will walk you through setting up the Free Foot Play application from scratch.
+This guide will walk you through setting up the KickerGoal application from scratch.

 ## Table of Contents